Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 8: Media Excludes from Lazy Loading

-This step is about fine tuning lazy loading images and iframes.
-In this step we can define which images and iframes to exclude from lazy loading.
-Following options are available in this step:
+This step is about fine-tuning lazy loading images and iframes.
+In this step, we can define which images and iframes to exclude from lazy loading.
+The following options are available in this step:

-• Click "Media Excludes" tab in "LiteSpeed Cache ➜ Page Optimization".
+• Click the "Media Excludes" tab in "LiteSpeed Cache ➜ Page Optimization".

-• We can define image class name in section "Lazy Load Image Class Name Excludes" that should not be lazy loaded.
+• We can define an image class name in the section "Lazy Load Image Class Name Excludes" that should not be lazy loaded.

-• We can define iframe class name in section "Lazy Load Iframe Class Name Excludes" to exclude iframes with certain classes to not lazy load.
+• We can define an iframe class name in the section "Lazy Load Iframe Class Name Excludes" to exclude iframes with certain classes from being lazy loaded.

-• We can also define parent element class names of Iframes in section "Lazy Load Iframe Parent Class Name Excludes".
-Iframes in element with these class name will be excluded from lazy loading.
+• We can also define parent element class names of Iframes in the section "Lazy Load Iframe Parent Class Name Excludes".
+Iframes in elements with these class names will be excluded from lazy loading.

 LiteSpeed Cache - Media Exclude